BuffaloBorn/aws_cert/review_questions/ch7_Databases_&_AWS.md

 of the outage?

 - A. Perform an undo operation and recover the table.
-- B. Restore the database from a recent automated DB snapshot.
+- **B. Restore the database from a recent automated DB snapshot.**
 - C. Restore only the dropped table from the DB snapshot.
 - D. The data cannot be recovered.

-Answer:
+Answer: B

 6.Which Amazon Relational Database Service (Amazon RDS) database engines support Multi-AZ?